Two deaths in rural Gage County believed to be a murder-suicide

 |Omaha PD

-DOMINIC is a 17 year old White male.
-At the time of his disappearance, he was 5'11" tall and weighed 130 lbs.
-He has Brown hair and Blue eyes.
+DAMARI is a 15 year old Black male.
+At the time of his disappearance, he was 5'09" tall and weighed 160 lbs.
+He has Black hair and Brown eyes.

 Destiny Harris